anoadragon453/assbolt/README.md

 Warning: It's strongly advised to not put all necessary secrets to log in to your Passbolt account in an unencrypted file on disk.

+To retrieve your passbolt private key file, go to https://<YOUR_PASSBOLT_URL>/app/settings/keys and click on Download Private Key at the bottom.